lightly-ai/lightly/docs/source/getting_started/install.rst

 .. code-block:: bash

-    pip install av
+    pip install "lightly[video]"

-If you want to work use the Masked Autoencoder you need to additionally install `TIMM <https://github.com/huggingface/pytorch-image-models>`_.
+If you want to work with the Masked Autoencoder you need to additionally install `TIMM <https://github.com/huggingface/pytorch-image-models>`_.

 .. code-block:: bash

-    pip install "timm>=0.9.9"
+    pip install "lightly[timm]"

 Next Steps
 ------------